je-suis-tm/quant-trading/Oil Money project/README.md

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/cad%20model.png)

 Nobody has expected 35% of the outcome can be explained by UK Sterling and Chinese Yuan.
-It is quite unusual that US Dollar does not have the strongest R Squared.
+It is quite unusual that US dollar does not have the strongest R Squared.
 If we look at GBP and CNY, normalized values on forex imply UK Sterling and Chinese Yuan were in sync until Brexit referendum ruined everything.
 The cointegration between GBP and CNY doesn’t make a lot of sense.
 Is it because of the golden era between UK and China?

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/cad%20currency.png)